 Although, he went on to say to the BBC that platforms that focus on users engaging within communities, such as Reddit can have a massively positive effect on users looking for tips and advice.
 This is down to users posting their own content, stories, pictures and videos.
 He says that often users will; “Share their failures as well as their successes,” which can give motivation and a reliable view of what training and dieting are like.

 He also said that “People decide what content is most relevant to them, they upvote it, that appears to other people and they can comment on it”, overall, this approach to content sharing gives the relevant and helpful content to become visible and easier to spot among unreliable content.
-This may also assist in tackling the problem of inactivity among the UK.
+This may also assist in tackling the problem of inactivity in the UK.
 This is because older people and other demographics that are less active can be pushed away from fitness down to it not being seen as inclusive.

 The sense of community around these social media platforms is massively encouraging for people in all stages of their fitness journey, as they are able to speak with other people in the same situation to get advice and help themselves improve.
 This might seem a bit irrelevant considering most people train on their own, but it is one way that fitness is made inclusive and enjoyable for more people without having to attend group exercise classes.